Octolize shipping plugins for every scenario

 Reading time:

 The most common ways to determine shipping costs in ecommerce stores are by weight, price, and quantity.
-However, in some cases this is not enough and in such cases it is best to determine shipping costs based on product categories or even specific products.
+However, in some cases this is not enough and it is best to determine shipping costs based on product categories or even specific products.
+If you’re looking to implement WooCommerce shipping by product category, this guide will show you all the necessary steps using real-world examples.

 Let’s start with the basics by answering the question: what are product categories in WooCommerce?